 During the day, you can wander way beyond the iconic Treasury building and explore trails that will pass by the Street of Facades, the Theater, countless tombs and through the Arch.

-What are your favorite UNESCO World Heritage sites?
+What are your top historical places and/or UNESCO World Heritage sites?